Marrakech museum history

 The establishment of the Marrakech Museum has affected the function of space in various ways.
 Now there is a change to the purposes of the two gateways.
 The visitors now use the second entrance as the main entrance.
 The first entrance is no longer in use.
 The current stables of yesteryear currently serve as the house to the cafeteria, administration, the ticket office, and the bookstore.

 The primary purpose of the central Marrakech Museum patio is to house shows of all kinds, conferences, a variety of artistic events, and many more.
-For the lounges and portico, their primary purpose is to host exhibitions that relate to Moroccan culture heritage.
+For the lounges and portico, their primary purpose is to host exhibitions that relate to Moroccan cultural heritage.
 Also, the Hamman now serves as the exhibition space.
 In most cases, it hosts exhibitions with a theme that relates to this space.

 The Marrakech Museum features collections of various sets.
 These include contemporary art, archaeological objects, and historical documents.
 Also, this museum features ethnographic objects.

-For the archaeological objects in the Marrakech Museum, feature Islamic currencies.
+The archaeological objects in the Marrakech Museum, feature Islamic currencies.
 This group of the collection is a good reflection of the primary characteristics associated with the Moroccan coinage.
 These characteristics cover all the way starting from the first Islamic principalities, which include the eighteenth, nineteenth, and 10th centuries up to the twentieth century.
 These comprise care and beauty, legends, striking workshops, corners, weights, matter, and many more.

 Marrakech Museum Ethnographic objects comprise doors, ceramics, Jewish artifacts, jewelry, costumes, pottery, weapons, and many more.
 For the historical documents, we have the original calligraphy and engravings.